gf59ru/redmine_custom_fields_i18n/README.md

 Plugin for Redmine CustomFields Internalization

 # What is it
-Redmine is flexible system that allows many things, including custom fields But they can not be localized - they have name and description in one language In Redmine views custom fields shows name in label and description in title My plugin replace custom field labels and show translations from localization files
+Redmine is flexible system that allows many things, including custom fields.
+But they can not be localized - they have name and description in one language.
+In Redmine views custom fields shows name in label and description in title.
+My plugin replace custom field labels and show translations from localization files.

 # How to
 * Install plugin, as in [guide](http://www.redmine.org/projects/redmine/wiki/Plugins)